Reading

 Y6 |

-In our KS2 Reading lessons we also use Literacy Shed Plus resources and use VIPERS to teach the 6 reading domains.
+In our KS2 Reading lessons, we use the key texts and VIPERS to teach the 6 reading domains.
 Our teachers meet regularly and share effective practice, using the EEF research on Improving Literacy in KS2 to inform our teaching of Reading.

 What are Vipers?